VijayRamH/lifearoundlens-index/README.md

 # Repo - query_doc_llm
 Code repo to demo the power of LLM's using Langchain framework.
 This example is based on learnings from "Hands-On Applications with LangChain, Pinecone, and OpenAI.
 Build Web Apps with Streamlit" - Udemy Course by Andrei Dumitrescu.

+# How to use it
+Clone the repo - install requirements.txt modules - update your .env files with OPENAI and PINECONE KEYS.
+Run the queryCLI.py and provide the us-constitution.pdf as an input (its a smaller file to start with)

 # What it does
 Provides a simple command line tool to query a document which can either have a .pdf (or) .docx extension.
 The query is done via an interactive CLI program through which you can load a document and ask it questions.
 Type exit to come out of the CLI prompt.